How Do We Define Disability?

 We use the term “substantial gainful activity” to describe a level of work activity and earnings.

 Work is “substantial” if it involves doing significant physical or mental activities or a combination of both.
 For work activity to be substantial, it does not need to be performed on a full-time basis.
-Work activity performed on a part-time basis may also be substantial gainful activity.
+Work activity performed on a part-time basis may also be SGA.

 “Gainful” work activity is: